Date:

 Jimi Hendrix

-After the song was released March 31, 1958Ray's sonic discovery became known as "Fuzz-Tone.".
-It has been adopted by many artists, including Jimi Hendrixwhich prominently demonstrated this influence in the «Foxy Lady».
+After the song was released 31 March 1958.Ray's sonic discovery became known as "Fuzz-Tone.".
+It has been embraced by many artists, including Jimi Hendrixwho prominently displayed this influence in "Foxy Lady.".

 Pete Townsend, 1979.